speekha/httpmocker/README.md

 implementation "fr.speekha.httpmocker:sax-adapter:1.1.8"
 ```

-If none of those options suits your needs or if you would prefer to only use dynamic mocks, you can add
+If none of those options suit your needs or if you would prefer to only use dynamic mocks, you can add
 the main dependency to your project (using static mocks will require that you provide your own implementation
 of the `Mapper` class):